 - National Dialogues have been used as an instrument to resolve political crises and pave the way for political transitions and sustainable peace

 - While most National Dialogues reached an agreement, only half of these agreements were implemented

-- When National Dialogues resulted in sustainable transitions, there was generally a favorable consensus among power-holders, in addition to international support and public buy-in
+- When National Dialogues resulted in sustainable transitions, there was generally a favorable consensus among elites

-- However, National Dialogues have often been instrumentalized by power-holders to gain or reclaim political legitimacy, which has severely limited their potential for transformative change
+- National Dialogues have often been used by national elites as a tool to gain or reclaim political legitimacy, which has limited their potential for transformative change

-- Procedures for preparing, conducting, and implementing National Dialogues, in particular selection and decision-making rules, play a decisive role in whether processes are perceived as representative and legitimate
+- Procedures for preparing, conducting, and implementing National Dialogues, play a decisive role in whether processes are perceived as representative and legitimate

 - In the short term, and most notably in cases of mass protests, National Dialogues have been able to reduce violence by transferring grievances from the streets into formalized processes

 Case studies analyzed as part of the National Dialogues Research Project